tvartom/ansible-role-git/README.md

 tvartom.git
 ===========

-Install git and configure git for user account on CentOS as an Ansible role.
+Install git and configure git for user account on CentOS as an Ansible role:

 Install role
 ------------